capybara-brain346/capybara-brain346/README.md

 - 👋 Hi, I’m @capybara-brain346
 - 👀 I’m interested in data sciences
-- 🌱 I’m currently learning data handling with c,c++ and python
+- 🌱 I’m currently learning EDA and ML using python
 - 💞️ I’m looking to collaborate on further complex project